bullno1/hako/README.md

 ## What it does not do

-- Networking: use docker/runc instead.
+- Networking: use docker/runc instead or setup something with iproute2 and veth.
+  With the `--network` switch, a sandbox can use the host's or another sandbox's network.
   Alternatively, Unix socket works for sandboxes in the same host too.
 - Seccomp: I might start a new project for this if needed.
   Something like `seccomp-exec <rule-file> <command> [args]` would be nice.